 Because ABC website and XYZ website are not the same domain name.
 Meaning, I have to do 301 redirect (301 moved permanently).
 In case, if you have no plan to take down XYZ website, you can simple add the redirect code into htaccess file.
 In my case, the XYZ website will take down.
 So I will need to set 301 redirect via Google Search Console tool (changed from Google Webmaster Tool).
 In this post, I am sharing you how to move the site permanently and update Google.

-Setup 301 redirect at Google Search Console
+Setup 301 redirects at Google Search Console

 - First, we need to verify the ownership for both old and new website in Google Search Console